zia76/NBATweets/README.md

 - filter the tweets for those containing GPS coordinate information and output the coordinates in csv (readTwitterStream.py)
 - load the tweet coordinates into d3 and interactively visualize tweets on a global map (index.html)

 As an example use of this pipeline, I collected tweets matching 3 queries during the last game of the 2015 NBA finals on June 16th.
 The queries were: 'Warriors', 'Cavaliers', and 'NBAfinals'.
-The visualization includes buttons to select each search term, and when pressed, you can watch the tweets appear on the map chronologically as the game proceeded.
+The visualization includes buttons to select each search term, and when pressed, you can watch the tweets appear on the map chronologically as the game proceeds.

 ####Design
 The focus, scope and design of this project went through a lot of changes.
 Originally I was collecting tweets from different US states and analyzing their sentiment, then mapping state positivity as a choropleth.
 That project got hung up on technical grounds: I found that far less than 1% of tweets contain coordinate information for mapping.
 Given that the twitter RESTful API caps results at 100 per request, and caps requests at 15 per 15-minute window, it would have taken an unreasonable amount of time to collect enough geo-located tweets on all 50 states.
 My other option for collecting large numbers of tweets was to use the streaming API, but I would need to choose an upcoming event with a known time and for which I could predict popular hashtags.
 This is how I settled upon mapping tweets during the NBA Finals.